Michael and Sally Charlton

 I trained at the Liverpool Eye Hospital as an ophthalmic nurse.
 After a transfer to general nursing, I moved to the Oxford Eye Hospital and returned to ophthalmic nursing for 10 years.
 Following a career change and qualifying as a Dispensing Optician in 2004, I worked in Oxfordshire for 7 years gaining experience in a variety of optical practices.
 I really enjoy advising on frame and lens selection.
 A nursing background gives me a keen interest in supporting the optometrists with advice or tests where its appropriate.
 A lifetimes ambition to live close to the sea and learn to sail has brought me and my family to Cardigan.

 Anthea trained at City College London as a Spectacle Makers Company technician and as a Dispensing Optician, qualifying in 1988.
 Anthea worked for one of the largest spectacle manufacturing companies for 10 years, in Gloucester and then managed a practice in Cheltenham.
-Moving to Yorkshire, Anthea became the Manager for the Eye Clinic in the optometry department in Bradford University in 1998, helping in the training of the next generation of optometrists.
+In 1998 Anthea became the Manager for Bradford University's Optometry Eye Clinic, helping to train the next generation of optometrists.
 Anthea joined the practice in October 2006.
 She is an active member of the Vision Aid Overseas charity, providing eyecare to citizens in Africa and India.
+With a keen interest to help those with poor eyesight Anthea has recently gained a qualification in low vision.

 Our Practice Receptionists